skynet-guide/docs/docs/skynet-for-users/sending-files.en.md

 > **Notice:** At the time being, SkySend-links are not visible on the SiaSky dashboard. **Skynet Labs are working on DAC** (Data Access Controller) and details will be revealed soon, which will allow Skapp developers to make it way cooler and easy to use.
 What does it mean for you right now? **If you use SkySend, make sure to save your SkySend-links separately, until DAC is integrated.
 Only SiaSky links can be obtained from the dashboard right now.**

 Your files are hosted for lifetime without any limit and can be shared for as long as you wish.
 If you ask how it is possible to get this all for free and for a lifetime, you should learn more about the Skynet monetization model.
-Best resource available right now is from the developers themselves: [A Deep Dive into Skynet](https://blog.sia.tech/a-deep-dive-into-skynet-a0fa037feea).
+Best resource available right now is from the developers themselves: []()<a href="https://blog.sia.tech/a-deep-dive-into-skynet-a0fa037feea" target="_blank" rel="noopener noreferrer">A Deep Dive into Skynet</a>.

 > **Did you know?** As a free SiaSky user, you can use 7-Zip or any other similar program to split your own archives bigger than 8GB into pieces, each not bigger than 1GB (or 8GB in the future, after DAC has been deployed).
 If you want to avoid splitting files, consider to sign-up for one of the paid plans.
 They will give you even more freedom.
 Being logged in, you can check the **tiers and Skynet prices** on the appropriate site.
 >